-Loss on disposition of \$15 million in 2011 includes \$22 million related to the dissolution of Allstate Bank.
-In 2011, after receiving regulatory approval to voluntarily dissolve, Allstate Bank ceased operations.
-In the first half of 2012, we expect to cancel the bank's charter and deregister The Allstate Corporation as a savings and loan holding company.
+Gain on disposition of \$18 million in 2012 relates to the amortization of the deferred gain from the disposition through reinsurance of substantially all of our variable annuity business in 2006, and the sale of Surety Life Insurance Company, which was not used for new business, in third quarter 2012.
+Loss on disposition of \$7 million in 2011 included \$22 million related to the dissolution of Allstate Bank.
+In 2011, after receiving regulatory approval to dissolve, Allstate Bank ceased operations.
+We canceled the bank's charter in March 2012 and effective July 1, 2012 The Allstate Corporation is no longer a savings and loan holding company.